Davverodevs/Kir-bong/README.md

   -Single Player option
   -Multiplayer option
   -Change Settings
-  -Languages (4-5 european ones)
+  -Languages (en, es, fr, de, it?, pt?, ...?)
--Add levels (3-10)
+-Add +9 levels (one for each boss with its artwork)

 Nice to have:
 -Abilities for each character
--3 phase game
-  -PONG
-  -Fighting game
-  -Racing game
+-1 song per boss/level?